Sweet Potato Applesauce Mash is a great way to get your post-workout carbs. It also makes a super-tasty side dish for chicken and pork.

-- 2 pounds (1000 grams) sweet potato
+- 2 pounds sweet potato peeled

 - Generous pinch of sea salt

-- 1 tbsp (15 mL) ghee, optional
+- 1 tbsp ghee optional

-- Roast the sweet potatoes for about an hour.
+Roast the sweet potatoes for about an hour.
 Let them cool.

-- If you’re making the applesauce from scratch, do this while the sweet potatoes are roasting.
+If you’re making the applesauce from scratch, do this while the sweet potatoes are roasting.
 Peel and dice the apples.
 Put into a small pot with a 2–3 tablespoons of water and cover with a lid.
 Cook over medium-low heat until the apples are very soft.
 Remove the lid and cook until most of the water has evaporated.

-- Peel the skins off the sweet potatoes.
+Peel the skins off the sweet potatoes.
 Combine with the applesauce in a large bowl and mash with a hand masher until it’s to your desired consistency, or use a food processor.